 That’s why it’s best to be prepared, and why our professional insurance package can help.
 It provides the legal muscle to fight your corner and takes care of any compensation.

 So that’s peace of mind sorted in one easy move.

-These polices protect your business, no one else’s.
+These policies protect your business, no one else’s.
 And since it’s you who knows your business best, you’re the one best-placed to decide on the right level of cover.

 A good starting point is to think about what you do, how you do it, and what could go wrong.
+How many people do you teach and where do you teach them?
 What’s the worst that could happen or the most expensive mistake you could make (or be accused of making)?

 Bear in mind that your legal defence can cost many tens of thousands of pounds... and that’s before the compensation bill from your client rolls in.
 Your level of cover has to be enough to take care of the lot – so really, you can’t ever have too much.